m4ttsch/omscs-notes-notes/computer-networks/content-distribution.md

 Caching can also improve the performance when multiple clients are requesting the same content.

-Not only do all of the clients benefit from the content being cached locally, but the ISP saves cost on transit, since it doesn’t have to pay for transferring the same content over expensive backbone links.
+Not only do all of the clients benefit from the content being cached locally, but the ISP saves cost on transit, since it doesn't have to pay for transferring the same content over expensive backbone links.

 To ensure that clients are seeing the most recent version of a page, caches periodically expire content, based the `Expires` header.